 The above V.52 BER tests can be used independently of the remote digital loopback tests.
-This requires two operators: (1) to initiate and monitor the tests at the local Line Driver and (2) to do the same at the remote Line Driver.
+This requires two operators: one to initiate and monitor the tests at the local Line Driver and one to do the same at the remote Line Driver.
 In this case, the test pattern sent by each Line Driver will not be looped back, but will be transmitted down the line to the other Line Driver.
-While one operator initiates the test, the other monitors for errors.
+While one operator tests, the other monitors for errors.